 The Siberian tiger is the biggest of all species and is usually found in China and Russia.
 On the other hand, the Sumatran tiger is the smallest of its kind.

 7. Tigers and other big cats can mate

 Tigers are one of the species that are inter-fertile.
 This means they can breed with other big cats.
-And when they reproduce, the offspring is usually an hybrid.
+And when they reproduce, the offspring is usually a hybrid.

-The Tigon is considered one of the largest, if not the largest, species of wild cats that exist.
-They can grow way bigger than a Liger and are quite ferocious.
+The Liger is considered one of the largest, if not the largest, species of wild cats that exist.
+They can grow way bigger than a Tigon and are quite ferocious.
 Well, it is expected of them to be ferocious.